 - Expectation-maximization algorithms

 Selecting unsupervised learning models for self-driving car development is the prerogative of an experienced team of data scientists familiar with the pros and cons of each model.
-Depending on the tasks self-driving engineers are solving, the above-mentioned unsupervised approaches can be used in self-driving cars.
+Depending on the tasks self-driving engineers are solving, the above-mentioned unsupervised approaches can be used in machine learning in self-driving cars.

 Still, having analyzed dozens of use cases from the automotive domain (check out practical use cases in the final section of this article), we can conclude that automakers and their data science teams most commonly use unsupervised learning models in self-driving cars: